 Energy Recovery Ventilator

 An energy recovery ventilation system (ERV) transfers both heat and moisture between the old exhaust air and new fresh air.
 The goal is to minimize energy loss during the ventilation process.
 And because it exchanges heat and moisture, ERVs help with temperature control.
-An ERV keeps air moist, cool and humid during the summer and warm in the winter.
+An ERV keeps the air moist, cool and humid during the summer and warm in the winter.
 ERVs are usually recommended for warmer climates.

 Upgrading to a Balanced Whole-Home Ventilation System

 Whether you opt for an HRV or ERV, both are incredibly helpful whole-home ventilation systems.
-Ensuring consistent good ventilation for your indoor space has almost-immediately noticeable effects.
+Ensuring consistent good ventilation for your indoor space has almost immediately noticeable effects.
 We can help you better understand which whole-home system would work best in your space or help find an IAQ expert in your area!